Federal Poverty Thresholds and Guidelines

 The poverty thresholds are updated each year and are available from the U.S. Census Bureau.

-Poverty guidelines are simplified versions of the poverty thresholds that are used to determine income eligibility for certain services.
+Poverty guidelines are simplified versions of the poverty thresholds that are used to determine income eligibility for certain services, like assistance for health care coverage.
 The U.S. Department of Human Services publishes poverty guidelines each year.

 (48 contiguous states and D.C.)